backstage/backstage/beps/0001-notifications-system/README.md

   - Icon (optional)

 The recipients is **not** a list of users, but rather a filter that describes who should receive the notification.
 It must be possible to evaluate this filter in a database query, so that we can efficiently fetch all notifications for a given user.
 The same filter will also be used by the signal backend to determine which users should receive a signal.

+The read date is a timestamp of marking the notifications as read by the user.
+If missing, the notification is still unread.

+The saved status is a timestamp indicating when/if the user marked the notification for better visibility in the future (to "pin" the message).
+Can be undefined.

 The title is mandatory human-readable text shortly describing the notifications.